visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/IntegralCurve_operator.rst

     * Sampling - Specify the type of sampling and the number of samples.

 Circle
-    Seed from a cicle defined by a plane and a radius.
+    Seed from a circle defined by a plane and a radius.

     * Origin - X Y Z location of the origin.
     * Normal - X Y Z vector.
 The "normal" of the plane.